Struggling to get insurance leads?

 Each section should be practical and useful.

-You want the audience walking away knowing what to do next, and if you can tie it into your insurance products, that’s even better!
+You want the audience to walk away knowing what to do next, and if you can tie it into your insurance products, that’s even better!

 Step 3: Organize and promote the seminar